 - Police Forces in relation to archived material originating from work previously performed by the FSS on their behalf.

 - Investigating bodies in relation to archived materials which were originally commissioned by such body, including HM Revenue & Customs (HMRC), National Crime Agency (NCA) and replacement bodies and the Independent Police Complaints Commission (IPCC).

 - The Crown Prosecution Service (CPS) in relation to all archived material.

 - The Criminal Cases Review Commission (CCRC) in relation to all archived material.

-- The National Database Unit (NDU) and replacement bodies in relation to all archived material.
+- The Forensic Information Database Service (FINDS)and replacement bodies in relation to all archived material.

 - Coroners in relation to archived material which relates to cases under their jurisdiction.

 Private individuals, appellants and defence solicitors, for example, cannot access the archive; their first port of call should be the original investigating police force.